At Stonewall, we believe that all attendees should be able to fully participate in our events and feel comfortable doing so.

 • They have a combined capacity of over 400 people.

 • The rooms have high ceilings and many large windows.

 • Workshop rooms will have capacities of between 50 to 100 people.

 • All rooms can be accessed from the main floor of the event.
 There will be ushers to support you in finding your workshop room.

 For more information on accessibility at this venue, please click here or speak to us at firstname.lastname@example.org.

-All facilities will be clearly labelled on the day, including in your programme.
+All facilities will be clearly labelled on the day.
 Ushers will also be able to direct you to all of these rooms.

-- There will be materials available such as mental distractions, calming activities and useful information leaflets.
+• There will be materials inside the quiet room such as mental distractions, calming activities and useful information leaflets.